AdobeDocs/app-builder/src/pages/resources/customer-dashboard/lesson5.md

 ![external-signal](assets/external-signal.png)

-In the "Query" component, make sure that it uses the `email` param to query user.
+In the "Query" component, make sure that it uses the `email` parameter to query the user.

 ![acs-query](assets/acs-query.png)

-In the "Email delivery" component, go to its editor to design the email.
-In this lab we will use the "Email Designer" mode, and leverage the available "Astro - Coupon" template.
+Go to the editor of the "Email delivery" component to design the email.
+In this lab we will use the "Email Designer" mode, and use the available "Astro - Coupon" template.

 Design the email as you prefer.
 One required component is an image that loads the barcode from the `generate-code` action.

 ![acs-editor](assets/acs-editor.png)

 Save your Campaign Standard Workflow and start it.
-It should be now ready to execute upon external signal triggering!
+It should be now ready to execute upon external signal triggering.

-The last step is to add an action to trigger the Campaign Standard workflow, and a "Send promo code" button on the app UI.
+Finally, add an action to trigger the Campaign Standard workflow, and a "Send promo code" button on the app UI.
 We use `aio app add action` again to add the `send-promo` action.

 ![action-promo](assets/action-promo.png)

-In order to trigger the workflow, you need to provide a workflow ID to the triggering API.
+To trigger the workflow, provide a workflow ID to the triggering API.
 You can find it on the Campaign Standard UI.
 In your `.env` file, add a new variable for it, for example `CAMPAIGN_STANDARD_WORKFLOW_ID=WKFXX`.
-This environment variable is then interpreted into a default param of the `send-promo` action in the `ext.config.yaml` file.
+This environment variable is then interpreted into a default parameter of the `send-promo` action in the `ext.config.yaml` file:

 ```yaml
 send-promo: